-“It’s a dream that I’ve poured into for so long, it’s amazing that it’s finally becoming a reality,” says Ethos Classical Founding Head of School Emily Castillo León.
+“It’s a dream that I’ve poured into for so long, it’s amazing that it’s finally becoming a reality,” says Ethos Classical Founder and Executive Director of School Emily Castillo León.

 Ethos Classical Charter School is located in the Sylvan Hills neighborhood in Southwest Atlanta and will begin its first year by serving students in Kindergarten and the third grade.
 Ethos Classical plans to fully expand to a K-5 public charter school by the 2024-2025 school year.
 The school is authorized by the State Charter Schools Commission of Georgia and is focused on serving families in Atlanta and Fulton County through a classical education within a safe, structured and supportive community.
 However, when school leaders use the word “classical” they are referring to the school’s liberal arts focus rather than an emphasis on classical literature and history.
 Castillo León says the school’s curriculum is expansive and culturally relevant to its student population.

 Castillo León says student literacy is major focus of Ethos Classical due to the abundance of research that shows its impact on long-term outcomes.
 Students will receive 210 minutes of daily literacy instruction and 140 minutes of text-rich mathematics instruction.
 The school’s students will also take part in a daily innovation lab.